 It is important that you meet with your BDP advisor the semester before you intend to register for a research, creative project, or internship Connecting Experience course.
 These experiences take careful planning, so it is best to start early and discuss your plans with your advisor to make sure you’re on the right track.

 Call 512-232-7564 to schedule an appointment with your BDP advisor.
-Or, for quick questions, drop in during walk-in hours on Thursday afternoons from 1:30-4 p.m.
+Or, for quick questions, stop by during drop-in hours on Thursday afternoons from 1:30-4 p.m.
 The BDP office is located in FAC.

 View the BDP advising syllabus.